twk-mn/twk-mn/README.md

 <h1>👋, I'm Fred</h1>
-<p>Cybersecurity interested backend Developer.<br />
+<p>Cybersecurity interested backend developer.<br />
-Currently getting the hang of Go and Rust.
+Currently studying Assembly (starting with i386, NASM), Rust and GO
 </p>
 💻 Not sure if any of my repos are of interest to anyone...
 But you are welcome to check them out... 🙃